flatironinstitute/CaImAn/README.md

    ```

 **Note for Python 2 users:** If you wish to install CaImAn for Python 2.7, please use `environment_python2.yml` instead of `environment.yml` when creating the conda environment.
-While the code is compatible with Python 2.7 all present and future development is done in Python 3, and we expect Python 2.7 compatibility to break at some point.
+While the code is compatible with Python 2.7 at the moment, all present and future development is done in Python 3, and we expect Python 2.7 compatibility to break at some point.

 **For Linux users:** To make the package available from everywhere and have it working *efficiently* under any configuration ALWAYS run these commands before starting spyder: